-Blossoms unveil details of new album and share title track, 'Ribbon Around The Bomb'
+Blossoms unveil details of new album and share title track

-Blossoms have today (January 25) unveiled details of their new album, ‘Ribbon Around The Bomb’ – you can listen to the album’s title track below.
+Blossoms have today (January 25) unveiled details of their new album, ‘Ribbon Around The Bomb’ – you can listen to the title track below.

-It will be the Stockport five-pieces fifth album and is set for release on April 29.
+It will be the Stockport five-piece’s fourth album and is set for release on April 29 – you can pre-order/pre-save it here.

-Blossoms have today announced their brand-new, fourth studio album Ribbon Around The Bomb, which is set for release on the 29th April.

 Speaking about the new album and single, the group’s Tom Ogden says: “While on tour in 2019 in Mexico, I visited Frida Kahlo’s house.
 Looking at her paintings on show, someone had described one of them as being like a ‘ribbon around a bomb’.